lif-zone/lif/README.md

 ## Use cases

 - **Social Apps:** If you ever used Facebook, you know how annoying, misleading and wrong are the Fact-checkers (Ugh!).
 Imagine that Facebook data was saved on LIF and anyone could have developed a Facebook-reader application to show the data.
 A few users would like to have today's censored (fact-checkers) kind of application.
-Parents may decide to have an app to hide adult content, while free peopole will choose one that doesn't censoer.
+Parents may decide to have an app to hide adult content, while free pepole will choose one that doesn't censoer.
 Up to you.
 Remeber Parler that was brought down and all data was erased - It coud never happen with LIF!
 - **Crypto currency:** Today, your money is not realy yours (if you could really call FIAT money "money"...).
 What if you could use a currency which is not fake (like all government money).
 What if you could issue your own money?
 What if no one could "steal" your money.
 With LIF, it is possible!
 - **Voting system:** Do you trust "Big Brother" votings?
 Have you ever waching a TV show where the audience votes, and you were sure the the production faked the votes?
 Are you sure your country voting is legit?
 Some in the US aren't....
 A voting system leverging on the LIF protocaol CAN be trusted by all!
-- **Online Passport:** Idenity and Declaration, XXX
+- **DNS:** Today, it's very easy to block and censore any site.
+In fact, all the countries in the world are doing it all the time.
+With LIF, you can create a site that can never be taken down.
-- **DNS:** XXX
+- **Online Passport:**
-- Any any application that rely on data...
+- Any any application that rely on trust between 2 pepole or more

 ## Current state of LIF